Arts and Sciences Building Facade

 + Expand each section to view details

-- Promoting community conversations and healthy dialogue about intercultural topics, and
+• Promoting campus conversations and healthy dialogue about intercultural topics, and

-- Maintaining our traditional support for language students including tutoring, student-led language interest groups, and language-focused programming
+• Maintaining our traditional support for language students including tutoring, student-led language groups, and language-focused programming

-- Short term discussion and learning groups specific to faculty and staff.
+• Short term discussion and learning groups specific to faculty and staff.
 For example, the center hosted a summer group for faculty and staff who read and discussed the book Caste, the Origins of Our Discontents by Isabel Wilkerson.
-This fall, we will offer groups for individuals who have completed the IDI assessment and want to further their intercultural competence with the support of colleagues and peers.
-There are other short term groups also in development.
+This fall, LINC launched the Podcast Parlor group which continues this spring.
+Also coming this spring is a group for faculty and staff who have completed the IDI assessment and want to further their intercultural competence within a community of practice.

-- Programming with an intercultural focus, such as the Matters of Language Conversation Series, and other ways of engaging students with intercultural topics.
-New engagement displays will be integrated into the LINC’s space, prompting small moments of individual reflection that will hopefully lead to informal conversation and healthy dialogue.
+• Programming with an intercultural focus, such as the Matters of Language Conversation Series, and other ways of engaging students with intercultural topics.
+New engagement displays are integrated into the LINC’s space, prompting small moments of individual reflection that will hopefully lead to informal conversation and healthy dialogue.

 LINC does not replace or replicate the excellent offerings that various campus units already provide.
 Rather, the center partners and collaborates with other offices and academic units to promote conversation and encourage reflective practices surrounding intercultural competence.
 Explore our plans for this year, including new campus connections.
 Expand above to read more.